Bearded Dragons are friendly and popular pet lizards that originate from Australia.

 The emphasis for a Bearded Dragon’s tank should be on floor space.
 They will most likely spend the majority of their time there hunting, climbing, soaking, and sleeping.

-Bearded dragons are large reptiles so need enough space to walk and climb.
+Bearded dragons are large reptiles so they need enough space to walk and climb.

 Because reptiles are ectotherms they rely on their environment to regulate their body temperature.